The museum team of staff and volunteers have been working hard behind the scenes to ensure we have a successful 2019 season.

-However, our key task this January is to implement our Medal Room Improvement Plan.
+However, our key task continues to be to implement our Medal Room Improvement Plan.

 The cleaning process is intricate and fiddly, but the results are hugely satisfying.
 “You’ll look at a medal group and think to yourself, well they all look lovely and shiny, this won’t take long,” says volunteer Anne Forster.
 “Then you get to work with a very soft brush and some specialist cleaning product and it’s amazing to see an even more impressive display emerging.”

 We have already installed 40 new display drawers.
 These sit in banks of eight underneath the sloping cases, enabling us to make even more of our medal collection available to view in the space we have available.

 Next, we will be working with a specialist museum exhibition team to photograph our Victoria Cross collection ready for their new display area on the far wall of the room.